brantburnett/couchbase-index-manager/README.md

 ## Dropping Indexes

 If an index is removed from the definition files, it is not dropped.
 This prevents different CI/CD processes from interfering with each other as they manage different indexes.
 To drop an index, leave the definition in place but set `lifecycle.drop` to `true`.

+## Replicas and Couchbase Server 4.X

+Replicas are emulated on Couchbase Server 4.X by creating multiple indexes.
+If `num_replica` is greater than 0, the additional indexes are named with the suffix `_replicaN`, where N starts at 1.
+For example, an index with 2 replicas named `MyIndex` will have 3 indexes, `MyIndex`, `MyIndex_replica1`, and `MyIndex_replica2`.

+Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.

+## Replicas and Couchbase Server 5

+Currently, it isn't possible to detect replicas via queries to "system:indexes".
+Therefore, `num_replica` is only respected during index creation.
+Changes to `num_replica` on existing indexes will be ignored.

+Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.

 ## Docker Image